Men’s Guide To Dress Semi Formal

 Rule #1: Leave Your Tux at Home

-Don’t wear a tux for an event that says semi formal.
-Tuxedos are strictly limited to formal events and hardly have a place in an event with more relaxed dress code.
-Though many think that overdressing is a better choice than under dressing for the event, wearing a tuxedo for a semi formal event is a social faux pas.
+Don’t wear a tux for an event that’s daytime semi formal.
+Tuxedos are for formal events or black tie events and hardly have a place in an event with a more relaxed dress code.
+Though many think that overdressing is a better choice than under dressing, wearing a tuxedo for a semi formal event, especially if it’s in the daytime, is a social faux pas.

-That being said, it is recommended to verify with the host in order to avoid confusion as certain black tie events mention semi formal dress code in the invitation.
+That being said, verify with the host in order to avoid confusion as certain black tie events mention semi formal dress code in the invitation.

 Rule #2: A Suit is Your Best Bet